apahl/mol_frame/README.md

 (I have the path to a dedicated folder on my machine included in such a .pth file and link all my development projects to that folder.
 This way, I need to create / modify the .pth file only once.)

 ### Setuptools
-Upon request, a `pip`-installable package was also created.
+The package is also `pip`-installable.

 Either clone the repo, cd into it and issue: